Re-examining Einstein's $B$ coefficient and rate equations with the Rabi model: Two-level system in thermal radiation field

-Eqns.(\ref{eqn:2}) and (\ref{eqn:3}) are true for a monochromatic light having a single polarization and energy density $u=\frac{1}{2}\epsilon_0E_0^2$ \footnote{Actual energy density, $u=\epsilon_0E_0^2\cos^2(\omega t)$, where magnetic field part also contributes equally is averaged out here, as because, $\omega$ goes to $\omega_0$ at the resonance, and electromagnetic field oscillates many times within a single Rabi cycle as $\omega_0\gg\omega_\gamma$ \cite{Griffiths}.} incident on the two-level system.
+Eqs.~(\ref{eqn:2}) and (\ref{eqn:3}) hold good for a linearly polarized monochromatic light (having energy density, $u=\frac{1}{2}\epsilon_0E_0^2$~\footnote{Actual energy density, $u=\epsilon_0E_0^2\cos^2(\omega t)$, where magnetic field part also contributes equally is averaged out here, as because, (i) $\omega$ goes to $\omega_0$ at the resonance, and (ii) electromagnetic field oscillates many times within a single Rabi cycle for $\omega_0\gg\omega_\gamma$~\cite{Griffiths}.}) incident on the two-level system.